 How did I become interested in Acupuncture and Chinese Medicine?

 My first exposure to acupuncture was as a child watching acupuncture on injured horses.
 In 1996 I spent a semester abroad in China and observed and experienced the power of Chinese medicine for myself and for hundreds of patients in Chinese medicine hospitals.
-I then worked at a holistic veterinary clinic where acupuncture and herbal medicine was used.
+Then I worked at a holistic veterinary clinic where acupuncture and herbal medicine was used.
 I watched dogs limp in and walk out after acupuncture sessions.
 I saw improvements in chronic skin conditions, irritable bowel syndrome and chronic urinary tract infections.
 Knowing there is no placebo effect on animals, I knew this medicine worked and I wanted to learn more about it!

 Why also practice Naturopathic medicine?